jerm-jerm/quartz/content/DND Mystrala/1. The World/1 Locations/2 Minor Places/Mortal Promise.md

-Valkur the demigod’s ship the “Mortal Promise” who became so powerful he may have ascended to God status himself.
-Now the home for the [[Sea of Swords]]
+Valkur the demigod’s ship known as the “Mortal Promise.”
+Valkur became so powerful he may have ascended to God status himself.
+The ship itself if is pushed up onto the shore and is now the home for the [[Sea of Swords]].